-During 2019/20 UKTIS received 191,000 accesses to the openly available summaries on the UKTIS website, and a further 29,264 accesses to the detailed information on drugs and chemical exposures in pregnancy held on TOXBASE.
-In addition, 756,000 accesses originating from the UK were made to the publically available information about drugs in pregnancy provided by the bumps website.
+During 2020/21 UKTIS received 895,759 accesses to the openly available summaries on the UKTIS website, and a further 31,078 accesses to the detailed information on drugs and chemical exposures in pregnancy held on TOXBASE.
+In addition, 1.8 million accesses were made to the publically available information about drugs in pregnancy provided by the bumps website.

 TOXBASE in numbers